 Service companies paying global contractors experience similar margin erosion.
 Monthly contractor payouts of US$50,000 to 15+ countries with an average FX markup of 2.5% create an annual hidden cost of US$15,000.
 That amount equals the compensation of one full-time employee for a couple of months, representing a significant opportunity cost for growing businesses.

-Importers managing inventory purchases face even larger absolute costs.
+Importers managing inventory purchases face even higher absolute costs.
 Quarterly inventory payouts of US$200,000 with an average forex markup of 3.5% generate an annual hidden cost of US$28,000.
 This reduces product margin by 3.5% before accounting for any other costs, forcing either price increases or margin compression.

 The competitive disadvantage compounds over time.
 While you lose 3% to forex markup on every international payout, competitors using zero FX fee solutions capture that margin.
 This creates significant competitive velocity differences through faster growth, better supplier relationships, and improved cash flow management.
 The gap widens quarterly as saved capital funds expand, while your resources drain into traditional banking profits.